Fundamentals of Medicare

 The other benefit of Part A is the room and board at a skilled nursing facility,more commonly referred to as Rehab.
 As long as you are admitted to the hospital for three days, Medicare pays 100% of the first 20 days of rehabilitation in a facility.

 Part B is the Medical portion of Medicare.
-There is a monthly premium which must be paid to participate.
+There is a monthly premium which must be paid to participate, currently $144.60 a month.
+Social Security prefers to deduct the fee from your benefit check but, if you aren't getting a check you must pay quarterly.
 There are specific times which you are eligible to enroll and there may be a penalty assessed if a candidate does not elect the benefit when initially eligible.

 The premium for Part B can cost more for beneficiaries over a certain income threshold and must be paid for all Medicare recipients regardless of the plan coverage.
 If your income is below a certain level you may be eligible for help in paying the premium.

-Once the premium is paid, there is an annual deductible, currently $183 in 2017 and continuing through 2018 which must be paid.
+Once the premium is paid, there is an annual deductible, currently $198 in 2020 which must be paid.
 Once the deductible is met, Medicare pays 80% of the medical cost leaving 20% due.

 Generally, Medicare does not cover routine eye care.
 There are a couple of exceptions: if you are suffering cataracts, original Medicare will cover the surgery and a pair of corrected glasses post surgery; if you are diabetic, eye degeneration is a medical side effect and therefore covered; and if you suffer from Macular Degeneration, another medical condition, you are covered under Medicare.